rigomoreirar/password_manager/readme.md

 #### Password Generator
 - Generates random passwords of a specified length.
 - Custom generators can be implemented by following the `PasswordGenerator` interface.

 ---

+## Adding the Password Manager to PATH
+To run the password manager from any directory in your command prompt, you can create a batch file and add it to your system PATH on Windows.

+### Steps

+1. **Create a Batch File:**
+    - Create a new file named `password_manager.bat` (or any name you like)
+    - Place the code described in `password_manager.txt` into the file

+2. **Move the Batch File to a Directory in PATH:**
+    - Go to your `Enviromental Varibles` if using Windows.
+If not using windows, raise LookForHelpElsewhere( IdontKnowHow2Help Sorry )
+    - Add directory to PATH

+3. **Test the Command:**
+    - Try running `password_manager -help` it should work 👌

+---